Financial Conflict of Interest (FCOI)

 - Do I have to disclose SFI?

 - Non-PHS-Investigators must disclose related SFI at time of eGC1 submission to OSP.
 PHS-Funded Investigators are required to disclose prior to application, within thirty (30) days of joining a research project, and at least annually.

 - Are my disclosures reviewed?

-- In most cases, SFI are not reviewed until and unless a project is awarded.
-Exceptions include: No Cost Extensions, Advance Budget Requests, Technology Transfer Agreements, IRB-only disclosures.
+- In most cases, SFI are not reviewed until and unless an award is made.
+Exceptions include: No Cost Extensions, Advance Budget Requests, Technology Transfer Agreements, and unsponsored research that requires IRB approval.

 - Do I certify to the sponsor that I’ve completed the required training or submitted a disclosure?

 - The Office of Sponsored Programs handles all certifications, both for individuals and the institution.
 If your sponsor is requiring additional certifications, such as assurance of no institutional conflict, contact the Office of Research for assistance.